kermitt2/grobid/doc/Grobid-service.md

 Extract and convert all the references present in the input document into TEI XML format

-You can test this service with the following **curl** command line:

-* extraction and parsing of all references in a PDF without consolidation (default value):
+You can test this service with the **curl** command lines, for instance extraction and parsing of all references in a PDF without consolidation (default value):
 ```bash
 > curl -v --form input=@./thefile.pdf localhost:8070/api/processReferences
 ```

-### Raw text to TEI conversion
+### Raw text to TEI conversion services

-* parsing of a raw reference string in isolation without consolidation (default value):
+You can test this service with the **curl** command lines, for instance parsing of a raw reference string in isolation without consolidation (default value):
 ```bash
 > curl -X POST -d "citations=Graff, Expert.
 Opin.
 Ther.
 Targets (2002) 6(1): 103-113" localhost:8070/api/processCitation
 ```

+### PDF annotation services

-### Patent document processing
+### Patent document processing services